raman-chumber/chickencoop-wiki/Lab 8: Charging Battery with Solar Panel.md

 #Introduction

-We used USB / DC / Solar Lithium Ion/Polymer charger - v2 for this lab and a solar panel.
+In this lab we used 6V Solar Panel to charge two Lithium Ion Polymer Batteries (3.7V 1200mAh each).
 We can use 3.7V/4.2V lithium ion/polymer batteries.
-I used two Lithium Ion +3.7V, 2000 mAh batteries and Solar panel.
+We used USB/DC/Solar Lithium Ion/Polymer charger-v2.
+We also used a 10K NTC thermistor.

+##USB/DC/Solar Lithium Ion/Polymer charger

 ![390-07 2.jpg](https://bitbucket.org/repo/BgdaKR7/images/1188171953-390-07%202.jpg)